-Mariah Carey's Tweet About Lil Nas X Beating Her Billboard Record Is So Supportive
+Mariah Carey's Reaction To Lil Nas X Beating Her Billboard Record Is Supportive AF

 Well, it seems like Lil Nas X road his horse way past that old town road, all the way to breaking a new record on the music charts.
 The 20-year-old rapper just eclipsed a record previously set by Mariah Carey making his story one of the ultimate underdog victories.
 "Old Town Road" officially just celebrated its 17th week as number one on the Billboard Hot 100 chart, passing Carey's "One Sweet Day" which held the spot for sixteen weeks back in 1995.
 Mariah Carey's tweet about Lil Nas X beating her Billboard record is super supportive and loving, which makes this whole story even sweeter.